wrynegade/scwrypts/zsh/scwrypts/README.md

 Setting the `AWS_REGION` variable will cause scwrypts to ignore the `__select` syntax.

-CI will fail on select, because CI fails on any FZF prompt.
+CI will fail on select, because CI fails on any utils.fzf prompt.

 #### `__override` Environment Variables
 Override any variable with the indicated value.